- Main Menu

 What is a data lake?

 A data lake is a data repository of unstructured, unanalyzed, raw data which can include copies of source system data and transformed data used for tasks such as reporting, visualization, advanced analytics, and machine learning.
 A data lake can include structured data from relational databases, semi-structured data and binary data.
 A data lake accepts and retains all of the data from all data sources and supports all data types.
 Schemas are applied only when the data is ready to be used.

 Why is having a data lake important?

 Having a data lake is important because it gives organizations the ability to increase efficiencies with data management, from more sources, in less time.
 A data lake empowers users to collaborate and analyze data in different ways, which can lead to better, faster decision making.
 And successfully generating business value from data can lead to revenue growth.

 Having a data lake can also enable organizations to perform new types of analytics such as machine learning over new sources such as log files, data from click-streams, social media, and internet connected devices stored in the data lake.
 This helps them to identify, and act upon opportunities for business growth faster by attracting and retaining customers, boosting productivity, proactively maintaining devices, and making informed decisions.

 A data lake also benefits organizations in the following ways:

-- A data lake is highly agile, giving developers and data scientists the ability to easily configure a given data model, application, or query on the fly.
+- A data lake is highly agile, giving developers those working in data science the ability to easily configure a given data model, application, or query on the fly.

-- Data lakes have no inherent structure, they are more accessible.
+- Data lakes architecture have no inherent structure and are more accessible.
 Any user can access the data in the data lake—even though the three Vs of data (volume, velocity, and variety) could inhibit less skilled users.